 The Crape myrtle which can be in tree or shrub form also produces a spectacular show of brilliant red-orange leaves.

-Heavenly Bamboo is slow growing plant but requires low water once established.
+Heavenly Bamboo is a slow-growing plant but requires low water once established.
 It is not only tolerant of drought but looks rather decorative in any garden.
 Plus it will turn a showy reddish color during the winter seasons.
 Other varieties are the Gulf Stream, Sienna Sunrise, and Firepower.
 They can be used in the background with shorter flowering perennials in front.

 Emerald Gaiety – This China native offers a double whammy with flower color from late spring to early summer and sometimes into fall.
 There are some evergreen shrubs such as euonymus ’alatus’, ‘emerald gaiety’, ‘emerald n gold’, and nandina, which all flush in colors ranging from purple to red hues from late fall and thro ought the winter months.
 These can have a dramatic effect during our brief snowstorms.